stingyemperor/artisan-static/source/_posts/Final Report.md

 * Blender is free and is also used by many beginners
 * Blender has an embedded Python interpreter, so you can write python scripts to utilize the inbuilt tools
+* Blender has inbuilt toole like converting a curve to a mesh that can help in implementation

-For now, I have two working tools-
+For now, I have three working tools-

 * Convert the user's  2-D sketch to a mesh object